International Paper

 137. Commitment to free, prior and informed consent (FPIC)?

-The company commits to FPIC for indigenous people and local communities, however this does not clearly cover all operations.
+The company commits to FPIC for Indigenous people and local communities, but this does not clearly cover all operations.

 138. Commitment to free, prior and informed consent (FPIC) applies to all suppliers?

-The company commits its supply chain to FPIC for indigenous people and local communities, this does not clearly cover all suppliers.
+The company commits its supply chain to FPIC for Indigenous people and local communities, but this does not clearly cover all suppliers.

 0 / 1